Code-Institute-Submissions/MaeveHughes-Maeves-Bags/README.md

 - **Tawnygoody/Tarmachan**: Tawnygoody provided the building blocks for the 404 error html page.

+-**Harry-Leepz/Nourish-and-Lift**: Harry provided the building blocks for the add a review form.

 - **Youtube**: YouTube was used to help create the contact app.

 - **Code Institute Slack Channels**: Slack was used extensively for debugging, and to look for ideas off other students and CI staff members.